 Please read this consent agreement carefully before you decide to participate in the study.

 Purpose of the research study: The purpose of this study is to evaluate a supportive, informative, and practical six-week program focused on identifying psychosocial stressors and fostering well-being for healthcare workers.
-Dr. James Forrest Calland, Mr. Dallas Ducar, Ms. Joyce Camden-McCusty, and/or Dr. J. Kim Penberthy will implement this program.
+Dr. James Forrest Calland and Ms. Dallas Ducar will implement this program.
 This program will focus on learning ways of responding positively to everyday stressors including practicing stress management and relaxation tools.
 The exercises that will be practiced throughout this program will be examined to see whether they affect self-perceived stress, quality of life, and wellbeing.

 It is also a goal of this program to understand the differences in stress and wellbeing between healthcare worker populations.
 Information on stress and wellbeing will help to understand the psychological impacts of care on healthcare workers like yourself.